Ecommerce platforms rely on sales to survive. If you operate one of these websites, you know how important sales are for your business.

 It’s not just about color though.

 The words you use have far more impact.
-I recommend using words like “now” and “today” that convey urgency.
+We recommend using words like “now” and “today” that convey urgency.

 These are just a few elements.